-- Recognize, report and correct unsafe practice by self or by team member - Communicate professionally, appropriately and effectively in different situations - Advocate for the patient's safety, legal and moral rights - Function as a team member - Perform effectively in high stress situations - Stand for long periods of time - Hold uncomfortable positions for extended periods of time - Lift heavy objects/patients safely - Remain calm and alert in stressful and tiring situations - Work effectively with both hands (manual dexterity) - Focus for extended periods of time

-- Perform in a quick, accurate, and detailed-oriented manner - Follow orders and directions as instructed, regardless of the manner in which they are delivered - Handle constructive criticism with a positive and professional attitude - Be flexible both physically and mentally - Be honest and ethical - Continue education after graduation to maintain continuing education credits for certification - Develop effective strategies for controlling bodily functions (sweat, urination, etc.) - Understand risks (physical and health) of job (HIV, Hep C, etc.).
-Take necessary precautions to avoid these risks.
-Treat every patient as if they have some risks to pass on. - Handle physical, emotional, mental, smells and sights of the operating room (all sensory aspects and/or unexpected outcomes in the operating room).
+- Recognize, report and correct unsafe practice by self or by team member - Communicate professionally, appropriately and effectively in different situations - Advocate for the patient's safety, legal and moral rights - Function as a team member - Perform effectively in high stress situations - Stand for long periods of time - Hold uncomfortable positions for extended periods of time - Lift heavy objects/patients safely - Remain calm and alert in stressful and tiring situations - Work effectively with both hands (manual dexterity) - Focus for extended periods of time - Perform in a quick, accurate, and detailed-oriented manner - Follow orders and directions as instructed - Handle constructive criticism with a positive and professional attitude - Be flexible both physically and mentally - · Be honest and ethical - Develop effective strategies for controlling bodily functions (sweat, urination, etc.) - Understand risks (physical and health) of job (HIV, Hep C, etc.), and take the necessary precautions to avoid these risks - Handle physical, emotional, mental, smells and sights of the operating room (all sensory aspects and/or unexpected outcomes in the operating room)

-If at any time during the program the student does not demonstrate/practice the above, they may be placed on suspension from the program with the possibility of not being readmitted to the program.
-Also, if at any time the student demonstrates unethical practices or does not follow the College's Code of Ethics, the student will be suspended from the program and will not be readmitted to the program.
+If at any time during the program the student does not demonstrate/practice any of the above listed under Program Outcomes and Technical Standards or fails to progress in the clinical setting, they may be placed on suspension from the program with the possibility of not being readmitted to the program.
+Also, if at any time the student demonstrates unethical practices, does not follow the College's Code of Ethics, or if the student is asked to be removed from a clinical site for unsafe practice or behavioral issues, student will be suspended from the program and will not be eligible for readmission.